-Improvement of the public realm represents an important component of community revitalization within the Villages of King City, Nobleton and Schomberg.
-The streetscapes, sidewalks, community trails, public amenities and other public realm elements are in need of improvement which must be led by the Township.
+Since 2014, significant investments have been made in Improvement of the public realm represents an important component of community revitalization within the public realm through the Township's Streetscaping the Villages of King City, Nobleton and Schomberg. and Beautification Program.
+The streetscapes, sidewalks, community trails, public amenities and other public realm elements are in need The role of this revised Plan is to continue to support of improvement which must be led by the Township. the improvement of the public realm.
+The Township will need to continue considering detailed design and specific projects based upon an evaluation of financial priorities and need.
+As the Villages evolve further, the need to maintain and extend public realm enhancements will continue to be important and beneficial to achieving the vision for each community and attracting new business into the communities.